barryclark/jekyll-now/_posts/2019-10-11-Welcome-AI.md

 Deadline to apply is **10/14/19 at 11:59 PM**

-Join the [Facebook group](https://www.facebook.com/groups/uclaacmai/) or [mailing list](https://tinyurl.com/acmaimailinglist)for more updates on our events!
+Join the [Facebook group](https://www.facebook.com/groups/uclaacmai/) or [mailing list](https://tinyurl.com/acmaimailinglist) for more updates on our events!
 We're excited to have you join us this year :)